nnirror/facet/README.md

 ## Getting started

-Here's a [walkthrough video](https://youtu.be/aFzpexg-AdY) of the below installation steps.
+Here's a [walkthrough video](https://youtu.be/aFzpexg-AdY) of the below installation steps, and a [getting started](https://www.youtube.com/watch?v=5RDgfDYWCkI) video for once Facet is installed.

 1. Download Node.js and npm: https://www.npmjs.com/get-npm
 2. Configure your local machine so it's running a web server.
 If you're not sure how to do this, Google "set up a local web server {your operating system here}."
 Facet is configured to work with your local web server running on 127.0.0.1.